Practical Protection Against DNS Rebinding Attacks

 Update (September 16th, 2018):

-NCC Group released a research regarding DNS rebinding attacks along with a tool called “Singularity”.
+NCC Group released research regarding DNS rebinding attacks and a “ Singularity” tool.

 An interesting bypass that NCC group demonstrated in the research is the usage of a CNAME that points to “localhost”.
-Since “localhost” is already registered in the typical local resolver (at hosts file for example) as 127.0.0.1, this will be also required to be blocked using the same approach mentioned in my research.
+Since “localhost” is already registered in the typical local resolver (at hosts file, for example) as 127.0.0.1, this will also be required to be blocked using the same approach mentioned in my research.

 Link to NCC group research: Link